TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-10-26-the-bullet-proof-symfony-command-naming.md

 That's better!

-*"Well, now we don't have think about name.
+*"Well, now we don't have to think about the name.
 But it's much more new code we have to use.
 Also, you said [static will slowly kill  you](/blog/2020/08/31/how-static-methods-kills-you-like-corona), right?"*

 ## Handle Command Naming in 1 Place